Constrained Boundary Labeling: Two is -complete

-Recall that, from top to bottom, each clause gets its own slice on the boundary and we have one additional slice for all variables together.
-Intuitively, as all slices are separated by blocker gadgets, the blockers prevent any variable site to be labeled above a clause site.
-Hence, only one variable in each clause can be labeled on the right boundary (corresponding to its truth value being true).
-It is now time to place the blockers.
-As already indicated at the beginning of the reduction, we place the slice for the variables at the very bottom.
-This already occupies $4N$ space on the boundary altogether.
-Then, we place for every clause $C_j$, $1 \leq j \leq M$, a blocker at $x_B = j$ and $y_B = 4N + 18(j - 1) + 1$ followed by the clause gadget for $C_j$ at $y_j = 4N + 18(j - 1) + 13$.
-Note that there is sufficiently space between the \candidatesText{} in the variable slice, the blockers, and the clause gadgets such that there cannot be any label overlaps.
-Finally, for each clause gadget, we add ordering constraints between the sites in it and the sites in the blocker immediately below.
-Similarly, for every blocker, we add ordering constraints among the sites from the blocker gadget and the sites in the clause gadget immediately below it or the sites for the variables (and their twins) if there is no clause gadget below the blocker gadget, i.e., at the bottom-most blocker gadget.
-In all cases, we force the sites in the former gadget to be labeled above the sites in the latter gadget or the variable slice.
-This final ordering constraints ensure that also the sites across different gadgets must be labeled in their vertical order.
-This completes the construction, which we can use now to show \cref{thm:hardness-2-sided}.
+It is now time to put everything together.
+We illustrate the following description in \cref{fig:hardness-2-sided}, which gives an overview of the construction.
+Recall that, from top to bottom, each clause gets its own horizontal strip that spans between the two vertical boundaries and we have one additional strip for all variables together.
+Intuitively, as all strips are separated by blocker gadgets, they prevent any variable-site $s_i$ to be labeled above a clause-site $r_j^q$.
+Due to the ordering constraints between variable-sites and their counterparts in the clause gadgets, i.e., due to constraints of the form $s_i \Order r_j^q$, the former sites $s_i$ cannot be labeled on the same side of \Boundary as their latter counterparts $r_j^q$.
+As each clause gadget has only one \candidateText{} on the left boundary, only one clause-site per clause can be labeled on the left side of the boundary.
+The aforementioned ordering constraint $s_i \Order r_j^q$ enforces that $r_j^q$ represents a variable $x_i$ whose variable-site $s_i$ is labeled on the right side of the boundary, i.e., where $x_i$ is true.
+Thus, to not violate an ordering constraint, for each clause we must have exactly one such variable, i.e., one variable that is true and thus satisfies the clause.
+To place the blocker gadgets, we recall that the strip for the variables occupies a height of~$4N$ space on the boundary.
+We place for every clause~$R_j$, $1 \leq j \leq M$, a blocker at $x_B = j$ and $y_B = 4N + 18(j - 1) + 1$ followed by the clause gadget for~$R_j$ at $y_j = 4N + 18(j - 1) + 13$.
+Note that there is sufficient space between the \candidatesText{} in the variable strip, the blockers, and the clause gadgets such that no two labels can overlap.
+For each clause gadget, we add ordering constraints between the sites from the gadget and those in the blocker immediately below it.
+Similarly, for every blocker, we add ordering constraints among the sites from the blocker gadget and the sites in the strip immediately below it.
+This forces the sites in the former gadget to be labeled above the sites in the strip below it.
+Together, these constraints ensure that sites across different gadgets must be labeled in their vertical order.
+Before we can complete the construction, we have to determine the value of $x_r$.
+Observe that the variable-sites are placed (horizontally) to the left and right of the clause-sites.
+To not interfere, with respect to general position, with the sites for the blocker gadgets, we must select a value for $x_r$ such that $x_r/2 -2M - N$, i.e., the $x$-coordinate of the left-most variable-site, is right of $2M + 3$, i.e., the $x$-coordinate of the right-most site in the set $S_L$ among all blocker-gadgets.
+Similarly, $x_r/2 + 2M + N$, i.e., the $x$-coordinate of the right-most variable-site, must be left of $x_r - 2M - 3$, i.e., the $x$-coordinate of the left-most site in the set $S_R$ among all blocker-gadgets.
+Setting $x_r = 8M + 2N + 8$ does the trick.
+Note that $x_r$ is an even integer, as assumed at the beginning of the construction.
+This completes the construction and we are now ready to show \cref{thm:hardness-2-sided}.